GIScience/measures-rest/README.md

 RestServer restServer = new RestServer();
 ```

 In this case, the server provides a REST interface on port 8080 for the URL `http://localhost`.
-In case another port resp.
-URL should be used, corresponding parameters can be provided:
+In case another port or another URL should be used, corresponding parameters can be provided:

 ```java
 RestServer restServer = new RestServer(8080);